-Figure 14.
+Figure 13.
 Total phosphorus concentrations (mg/L) per site per decade in the watershed.
 Error bars represent standard deviation and the dashed line represents the CCME Canadian Trigger for Eutrophic Waters (0.035 mg/L).

-Highest levels of total phosphorus were recorded at Penniac Stream (an overall mean of 0.023 mg/L) and Campbell Creek (where a single sample measured 0.108 mg/L in October 2017 [the exceedance was attributed to a beaver dam directly upstream]).
+Highest levels of total phosphorus were recorded after a heavy rainfall on June 28th.
+Highest average values were highest at Penniac Stream (an overall mean of 0.0398 mg/L in 2018), Barker's Point (0.0288 mg/L average) and Campbell Creek (0.026 mg/L average [the regular exceedances are attributed to a beaver dam directly upstream]).
 Agricultural inputs, soil erosion, and the presence of wildlife may be the source(s).
-It appears that phosphorus concentrations have remained relatively stable over time at most sites except at NASH-A (Barker's Point), where mean concentrations were highest in 2017 and in the central watershed (Penniac to Young's Brook), where mean concentrations were highest in the 1980s (Fig. 14).
+It appears that phosphorus concentrations have remained relatively stable over time at most sites except at NASH-A (Barker's Point), where mean concentrations were highest in the last 2 years as compared to historical values and in the central watershed (Penniac to Young's Brook), where mean concentrations were highest in the 1980s (Fig. 14).